-ISDN Link is managed from the video systems web interface.
-Sign in to the web interface, and navigate to Setup > Peripherals.
+ISDN Link is managed from the video conferencing device's web interface.
+Sign in to the web interface and navigate to Setup > Peripherals.

-Requirements:
+Requirements and limitations:

-- The ISDN Link must be running IL1.1.7 software or later - The video system (codec) must be running CE9.3 software or later.
-The ISDN Link must be re-paired with the video system after the video system has been converted from TC software to CE software. - The video endpoint must have IPv6 enabled in the web interface or API in order to communicate with the ISDN Link - Observe the network topology in the ISDN Link Installation Guide in order to guarantee a successful installation - The video system and ISDN Link must be on the same subnet.
-If the endpoint or ISDN Link are assigned new IP addresses they will only remain paired as long as they are kept in the same subnet.
+- The ISDN Link must be running IL1.1.7 software or later - The video conferencing device must be running CE9.3 software or later. - If the video conferencing device has been converted from TC software to CE software the ISDN Link must be re-paired with the device. - The video conferencing device must have IPv6 enabled in the web interface or API in order to communicate with the ISDN Link - Observe the network topology in the ISDN Link Installation Guide in order to guarantee a successful installation - The video conferencing device and ISDN Link must be on the same subnet.
+If the endpoint or ISDN Link are assigned new IP addresses they will only remain paired as long as they are kept in the same subnet. - Video conferencing devices that are registered to the Cisco Webex cloud service are not able to use ISDN Link.